-On to creating the bounding walls of the game: first create a new object, and name it "obj_Wall", and assigning it the Wall sprite.
-Next, unclick the Visible check box under the sprite section, click Ok, and that's all we really need to do for our Walls.
+On to creating the bounding walls of the game:

+- 1) First create a new object, and name it "obj\Wall" - 2) Assigning it the Wall sprite.

+3) Next, unclick the Visible check box, click the Solid check box, and then click Ok That's all that is needed for our Walls.

-Goooooooooooal
+Gooooooooooooooooooal

-To create the Goals, just make a new object, name it "obj_Goa;" and uncheck Visible.
-Click Add Event and choose Collision→Ball.
-On the right-side of the window, click on the Main1 tab of Actions, and drag over "Restart the current room" just above the bottom-right corner (a program window with a green arrow pointing up).
+To create the Goals:

+- 1) Just make a new object, name it "obj\Goal" and uncheck Visible. - 2) Click Add Event and choose Collision→obj\Ball. - 3) On the right-side of the window, click on the main1 tab of Actions, and drag over "Restart the current room" just above the bottom-right corner (a program window with a green arrow pointing up).
 This will restart our Pong game every time the ball reaches the left or right side.